Poltergeist (1982 film): In popular culture

 "Bad Dream House", the first segment of "Treehouse of Horror", the first episode of the annual The Simpsons Treehouse of Horror Halloween specials, is partly a parody of Poltergeist.
 The film was also briefly parodied in the Futurama season 6 episode "Ghost in the Machines".

 The song "Shining" by horror punk band Misfits, on their 1997 album American Psycho, is based directly on the film, with the chorus centered on the refrain: "Carol Anne, Carol Anne".

 Spice Girls pays homage to the film in their 1997 music video for the song "Too Much".

 Two separate animated TV series helmed by Seth MacFarlane have parodied Poltergeist.
 In the 2006 Family Guy episode "Petergeist", Peter Griffin discovers an Indian burial ground when he attempts to build a multiplex in a backyard.
 When he takes an Indian chief's skull, a poltergeist invades the Griffins' home.
 The episode used some of the same musical cues heard in the film and recreates several of its scenes.
 American Dad! also parodied the film with the season 11 episode "Poltergasm", in which the Smith house has become haunted by Francine's unsatisfied sex drive, and Roger plays Ruby Zeldastein, a parody of Tangina.

 The 2001 comedy horror film Scary Movie 2 parodies the movie's clown doll attack in Robbie's bedroom, as well as Diane's levitation.

+In October 2025, Josaleigh Pollett released the Poltergeist-inspired "Radio Player" single through Audio Antihero.

 Poltergeist was the subject of walk through attractions at both Universal Studios Orlando and Hollywood's annual Halloween Horror Nights event.